bjango/Hugs/Readme.md

 5. The project should build.

 You can now edit `config.toml` and the contents to suit.

+### Feedback and future plans

+These documents are maintained by [@marcedwards](https://twitter.com/marcedwards).
+If you find errors or have suggestions, I’d love to hear about them.

 ```
               :::::::::     :::::::       ::::        ::::    :::     ::::::::      ::::::::